RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

-- NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
-This risk may increase with duration of use.
-Patients with cardiovascular disease or risk factors for cardiovascular disease may be at greater risk (See WARNINGS).
+Non-Steroidal Anti-Inflammatory drugs (NSAIDs) cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
+This risk may occur early in treatment and may increase with duration of use. [see WARNINGS AND PRECAUTIONS].

 Benzeneacetic acid, α-methyl-3-phenoxy-,

 Fenoprofen Calcium is an arylacetic acid derivative.
 It is a white crystalline powder.
 At 25°C, it dissolves to a 15 mg/mL solution in alcohol (95%).
 It is slightly soluble in water and insoluble in benzene.The pKa of fenoprofen calcium is 4.5 at 25°C.

 Nalfon capsules contain fenoprofen calcium as the dihydrate in an amount equivalent to 200 mg (0.826 mmol) or 400 mg (1.65 mmol) of fenoprofen..

 Inactive ingredients in Nalfon capsules are crospovidone, magnesium stearate, sodium lauryl sulfate, and talc.
 In addition, the 200 mg capsules contain gelatin, titanium dioxide, yellow iron oxide, and red iron oxide, and the 400 mg capsules contain gelatin, D&C Yellow #10, FD&C Blue #1, FD&C Red #40, FD&C Yellow #6, and titanium dioxide.